hipe/tmx/callback/doc/issues/001-the-selective-listener-pattern.md

 producers of "potential events" and consumers of those "potential events".

-this is by far and away the de-facto standard ("lingua franca") event model in this universe. (the previous, inferior models are listed in an upcoming section.)
+this is far and away the de-facto standard ("lingua franca") event model in this universe. (the previous, inferior models are listed in an upcoming section.)